Other collections

 Among the objects and collections not mentioned under specific topics are:

-Natural history – in the Rear Gallery we have a woodland display and a wild cat and a black cat.
-In store we have more taxidermied birds, and collections of butterflies, moths and eggs, mostly dating from Victorian times.
+Natural history – on display in the Rear Gallery we have a woodland scene with taxidermy animals and birds.
+There is also a wild cat and the famous “Kellas Cat” on display.
+In store we have more taxidermy birds and animals, collections of butterflies, moths and eggs, shells and botanical items, mostly dating from the Victorian period.

-Costume and textiles – we have a collection of ladies’ clothing from around 1850 together with underwear and accessories, army and local uniforms and men’s hats, costume jewellery and ephemera, samplers and embroideries.
+Costume and textiles – we hold a variety of textiles and costumes in our collection, some locally made and other items brought back by Moray residents from their global travels.
+This includes ladies’ clothing from around 1850, army and local uniforms and men’s hats, costume jewellery, samplers and embroideries.

 Boats – the collection includes the last Spey coracle, a log boat (dated to 1060 AD by C14) and a model Zulu.

-Ethnography – one reason for the need for ever increasing space by the Museum founders was the amount of “stuff”, from Buddhas to a shrunken head, brought home by local people who travelled or worked around the world and donated to Elgin Museum.
-Not all the collectors were men: Mrs Levack voyaged with her sea captain husband and Miss CF Gordon Cumming travelled the world including the South Seas, both collecting items of interest on their travels which have been donated to Elgin Museum.
+Ethnography – one reason for the need for ever increasing space by the Museum founders was the amount of “stuff” they had acquired, brought home by local people who travelled or worked around the world and donated to Elgin Museum.
+Not all the collectors were men: Mrs Levack voyaged with her sea captain husband and Miss C. F. Gordon Cumming travelled the world including the South Seas, both collecting items of interest on their travels which have been donated to Elgin Museum.

-Local history reference material – papers and paraphernalia relating to local Trades, companies (such as Watson’s Sawmill), societies (such as the Morayshire Farmers’ Club) and families (such as Grant of Wester Elchies).
+Local history reference material – papers and paraphernalia relating to local Trades, companies (such as Watson’s Sawmill) and societies (such as the Morayshire Farmers’ Club).